vBlackOut/rust_actixweb_token/README.md

 # Challenge 01 - rust_actixweb_token
-first project Challenge for Rust Actiw Web
+first project Challenge for Rust Actix Web

 ## Authentificated Token
 This is small program for try developed to rust your mission is complet the route /checktoken